...

 The compensation calculator table below includes compensation brackets taken from a publication the legal system uses to value injuries and mental harm.
 However, it only looks at one type of damage you could be awarded in a successful claim.
 There are two types of compensation you could make a claim for: material damages and non-material damages.

-Material damages is the term used for the financial losses you could have suffered as a result of a data breach.
+Material damage is the term used for the financial losses you have suffered as a result of a data breach.
 For example, this could include:

-Non-material damages, on the other hand, are focused on the psychological effects that may have been caused by a data breach.
+Non-material damage, on the other hand, is the psychological effects of a data breach.
 The psychological damages could include:

 In order to claim for non-material damages, you’ll be required to undergo a psychological/medical assessment.
 This assessment will be carried out by an independent medical professional and is to determine whether the psychological damage that you have suffered is having an impact on your life, along with the level of severity.

-For any further information on the types of damages, you could claim for a psychiatrist data breach, then don’t hesitate to contact us.
+For any further information on how to claim for a psychiatrist data breach, don’t hesitate to contact us.
 Our advisors are on hand to help you with any questions or concerns you may have about the process.

 Begin Your Psychiatrist Data Breach Claim

 It would be beneficial to obtain legal advice during the claims process, it could help clear any confusion.
-Going through the process of making a claim can be daunting, but with the help of our advisors and solicitors, could smooth out the process.
+Going through the process of making a claim can be daunting, but with the help of our advisors and solicitors, we can smooth out the process.

 Conditional Fee Agreements (CFAs) are a type of No Win No Fee arrangement.
 It goes into detail about the terms of the agreement and what you can do.